europaphp/skeleton/lib/Europa/View/readme.md

 ### Using Helpers

 You can also use helpers within your views.
 A helper is just a PHP class and that's it.
 It doesn't have to implement any interfaces or anything.

+Accessing a helper is simple:

+    <?php echo $this->myHelper; ?>

+Accessing the helper using `__get()` will cache an instance (just like when using `get()` on the container).
+If you want to use a fresh instance, use `__call()`:

+    <?php echo $this->myHelper(); ?>

-For this reason, we use a container to setup and return instances of our helpers.
-If we have the following helper:
+To setup and return instances of our helpers we supply the view with a container.
+Given the following helper class:

     <?php